krizanfil/dynamodb-tools/README.md

 # dynamodb-tools
-Usefull functions you can use to make your life easier when working with dynamodb via the pyton SDK (boto3). :)
+Useful functions you can use to make your life easier when working with dynamodb via the pyton SDK (boto3). :)

 # TODO:
 * Add tests